sapphirepp/sapphirepp/doc/pages/examples/parallel-shock.md

 $$

-For the case of a constant scattering frequency, an analytic solution for the distribution function in mixed coordinates is presented in
+For the case of a constant scattering frequency, an analytic solution for the steady-state distribution function in mixed coordinates is presented in
 @cite Drury1983 :

 \f[